 Seventh Stop: The Cathedral of the Nativity in New Administrative Capital

 It was officially opened on January 6th, 2019, by H.H.
 Pope Tawadros II, in the presence of President Abdel-Fattah El-Sisi.
 It is considered to be the largest cathedral as it is built on 15 feddans (15.57 acres) of an area of 63,000 sq m (678126.36 sq ft) and can accommodate up to 8,000 individuals.
 It includes the Papal Residence, a reception hall, a conference hall, and administrative offices, as well as a large museum for the history of the Coptic Church.
-The icons in the cathedral consist of narratives for the Nativity of our Lord and the Annunciation to the Virgin Mary, as well as some from the Book of Revelation.
+The icons in the cathedral consist of narratives of the Nativity of our Lord and the Annunciation to the Virgin Mary, as well as some from the Book of Revelation.

-This is the Journey of St. Mark’s Throne From Alexandria to the new headquarters in New Administrative Capital
+This is the Journey of St. Mark’s Throne From Alexandria to the new headquarters in New Administrative Capital.

-This page is also available in: العربية (Arabic)
+This post is also available in: العربية